Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Memory and learning deficits in children

 Supplementation: Many prenatal vitamins don't contain adequate choline.
-Ensure you're eating choline-rich foods or discuss supplementation with your provider.
+Ensure you're eating choline-rich foods or discuss supplementation with provider.

 Forever Living Products for Pregnancy Support